Aglorios17/Darkly_19/VULNERABILITIES.md

 ### Understand
 The danger here of course comes from unauthorized users accessing the admin area.
 The admin password should never be freely available on website.

-A robots.txt file tells search engine crawlers which URLs the crawler can access on a site it is used to keep certain files off Google/browser-searches.
+A robots.txt file tells search engine crawlers which URLs the crawler can access, on a site it is used to keep certain files off Google/browser-searches.
 Hackers can use it to find hidden files.<br>
 'htpasswd' is a flat-file used to store usernames and password for basic authentication.
 It should never be accessible to unauthorized users.<br>
 On this website robots.txt enabled us to find the httpasswd file and subsequently the admin's password.